 Can I increase my Vitamin D intake through my diet?

-There are some foods that are good sources of vitamin D, such as oily fish, red meat and egg yolks, as well as foods that are fortified with vitamin D, such as breakfast cereals.
-But for most people, it may be easier to get your vitamin D requirement from dietary supplements during the winter.
+There are some foods that are good sources of vitamin D, such as oily fish (including cod liver oil), red meat and egg yolks, as well as foods that are fortified with vitamin D, such as breakfast cereals.
+But for most people, it’s easier to get your vitamin D requirement from dietary supplements during the winter.

 What should I take?